 Radiation therapy uses high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
+A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 When radiation therapy is given using implants, it is called internal radiation therapy or brachytherapy.
 Occasionally, internal radiation therapy may be used for bile duct cancer.

 Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
 Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).

 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period.
 A patient may receive 1 drug at a time or combinations of different drugs given at the same time.

 Researchers are working to improve chemotherapy by studying new drugs or new combinations of drugs through clinical trials.
 Patients with bile duct cancer may receive chemotherapy by participating in a clinical trial.